All-optical quantum computing using cubic phase gates: Hybrid Decomposition Scheme for optical non-Gaussian Gates

-Using only gates from this set we want to approximate two multi-mode gates, the controlled phase rotation gate $e^{i\alpha\hat x_1\hat n_2 }$ and the Rabi-type-Hamiltonian gate $e^{i\alpha\hat x_1 \hat \sigma_x}$, where the latter refers to spin operators as expressed by an optical Schwinger representation, i.e. one spin represented by two oscillator modes.
+Using only gates from this set we want to approximate two multimode gates, the controlled phase rotation gate $e^{i\alpha\hat x_1\hat n_2 }$ and the Rabi-type-Hamiltonian gate $e^{i\beta\hat x_1 \hat \sigma_{x, S}}$, where the latter refers to spin operators as expressed by an optical Schwinger representation, i.e., one spin represented by two oscillator modes.
 Both types of gates can be used to achieve universal quantum computing in an optical setting, as we will see later.
-As the given gate set is universal, it is possible to approximate any multi-qumode quantum gate using only a finite number of gates from the set.
+As the given gate set is universal, it is possible to approximate any multiqumode quantum gate using only a finite number of gates from the set.
 However, the experimental feasibility of any gate approximation depends heavily on the amount of concatenated gates.
-Hence the focus of this work lies on obtaining good approximations while also minimizing the number of basic operations needed.\\ To achieve this, we use a hybrid decomposition approach which is based on exact decomposition schemes followed by an approximation technique known as trotterization, as illustrated in Fig.~\ref{HDSchema}.
-Let us discuss these individual techniques.
+Hence the focus of this paper lies on obtaining good approximations while also minimizing the number of basic operations needed.\\ To achieve this, we use a hybrid decomposition approach, which is based on exact decomposition schemes followed by one step of the approximation technique known as Trotterization, as illustrated in Fig.~\ref{HDSchema}.
+This way, we are able to decompose nonlinear multimode gates, which mix $\hat x$ and $\hat p$ while still utilizing the low gate counts and unit fidelities of exact decompositions.
+While the general efficiency of a gate decomposition is difficult to quantify as it depends on the specific application as well as the required accuracy, we presume this combination of exact decompositions with only one approximate step to be generally more efficient than commutator-based approximations.
+Let us now discuss these individual techniques.